 Here are some important things to know:

-The most popular fixers are two stories over a garage.
+The most popular fixers are two stories over a garage, and homes with views.
 Everyone wants three bedrooms up and parking.
 If the fixer has any potential for that—or those elements already in place—you’ll have company on the offer date.
-For example, the total teardown at 572 Funston in the Inner Richmond was a classic Edwardian with potential for attic and garage development.
-Listed in November 2016 for $1,200,000, it closed escrow in an all-cash sale for $1,820,000.
+And if there are views, expect that multiple buyers will jump at the opportunity to be in that location and create their dream home.

 Cash sales and no contract contingencies are common in the fixer market.
 The steeper the competition, the more likely that the prevailing buyer will have no sale conditions—such as financing and inspections—and will pay in cash.